amida-tech/blue-button/lib/parser/cms/README.md

 ##Testing Plan##

+#Testing backlog#

-1. Test Unicode and ASCII, in addition to other text formats.
+1. Test Unicode and ASCII, in addition to other text formats(if there are any)-> detection of ascii
-2. Test Empty sections
-3. Test when there are no sources -> need to indicate that there are no sources
+2. Test when there are is no source -> need to indicate that there are no sources?
+Or should add something to indicate no sources?
+3. Test if parser can tell which sections are missing -> more like an implementation
+#Tests that must be passed for all files#

+1. Check that there are no blank keys or values.(Done)
+2. Object must exist and have type object.(Done)
+3. Object must have the number of titles specified in the original test file.(Done)
+4. There should be no empty keys in ANY object model.(Done)

+#Text file specific test cases#

+1. Test Empty sections(Done)
-4. Test missing sections
+2. Test if parser is functional with missing sections(Done)
-5. Test empty file
+3. Test empty file(Done)
-6. Test source, but no section
+4. Test source, but no section(Done)
-7. Test different number of dashes
+5. Test different number of dashes(Done)
-8. Test the file when there is only one section(Done)
+6. Test the file when there is only one section(Done)
-9. Test when there is two sections, one from the very beginning and one from the very end.
+7. Test when there is two sections, one from the very beginning and one from the very end.(Done)
+8. Test when there is only meta data(Done)